yellowturban/ha/README.md

 ## Compare files
 You can load diff between dates, and commits (of same files across times).

+## Dealing with Name Change
+The most robust method is to identify an account with discord user id available on this repository with the HTML tag.
+Name can be changed (Username, the plaintext username you see on screenshots/images and Discord name can be easily changed for free as Discord offers)

 ## Periodic changes
 Upload only periodic changes, not realtime changes (I haven't and not able to do that yet unless someone has developed a software for this).